Supplying the council

 - opportunity to improve

-Where we believe that formal contract management is required the contract documents will detail our requirements and may include things like:
+If we think formal contract management is required the contract documents list our requirements.
+They include things like:

 - the number of contract review meetings over a period

 - provision of management information